cadencewillse/cadencewillse.github.io/teaching.md

-My academic training and professional experience allows me to teach exciting introductory and advanced courses in American politics and public policy.
+My academic training and professional experience allows me to teach introductory and advanced courses in American politics and public policy.
+In addition to my experience as a teaching assistant and course instructor, I worked for a non-profit organization that prepared first-generation students for success in college before graduate school.
 I am passionate about student engagement with the community and improving diversity and inclusion in higher education.
-In addition, prior to graduate school I worked for a non-profit organization that prepared first-generation students for success in college.
-As an instructor, I continue to work with students to ensure they have the tools they need to be successful in college and in the workplace.

 ## Teaching Experience